PrinceOfBorgo/travel-rs/README.md

     Bot:  Traveler Charles added successfully.
     ```

-2.  **Viewing Travelers:**
+2.  **Viewing Travelers**:

-    To confirm that everyone has been added correctly, use `/listtravelers` command:
+    To confirm that everyone has been added correctly, use the `/listtravelers` command:

     ```
     User: /listtravelers